yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV/README.md

 </video>

 In the example below, we see the cube and the cylinder moving and we can also see their optical flows.
 However, notice that the front of the cylinder has higher optical flow vectors since it is closer to the camera.
 Secondly, we have no optical flow for the top surface of the cylinder although it is rotating at the same angular speed.
-However, we cannot see it as there is no **"apparent motion"**, no contrast, no patterns, no texture is moving.
+However, we cannot see it as there is no **"apparent motion"**, no contrast, no patterns, and no texture moving.

 <video src="https://github.com/yudhisteer/Optical-Flow-Obstacle-Avoidance-for-UAV/assets/59663734/4928f4e9-516e-49c8-8c6e-6663d1b08d46" controls="controls" style="max-width: 730px;">
 </video>